 praised, their deeds proclaimed and chronicled for future generations to

-appreciate their accomplishments.
+appreciate such accomplishments.

-Athletes, the gladiator/warrior of ancient
+Athletes, from the gladiator/warriors of ancient

 passion and push themselves to attain higher levels of achievement,